zero-proxy/zero-proxy/README-en_US.md

 You can set the credential on [config.json](./config.json), please update it as soon as possible to avoid unattempted login or MITM attack.

 ## Change Log

+### 2024-02-09

+zero-proxy V1.3.1 is officially released, a better support for BTC proxy, and setting the developer fee as 0.5%。

 ### 2023-01-13